Carnivorous Plants Website

 FOR CARNIVORY TO TAKE EFFECT, there must be contact between leaf and prey.
 If a fly alights on a leaf and a moment later flies away, the contact is not sufficient.
 A fly must be persuaded to stay for a period during which the digestion can take place.

-The first step in the sequence of events leading to successful carnivory is a lure (1) that brings prey to physical proximity.
-Capture (2) -- forced retention -- follows.
-Digestion (3) then starts that decomposes the prey -- protein in the animal's body is broken down into amino-acids.
+The first step in the sequence of events leading to successful carnivory is a lure that brings prey to physical proximity.
+Capture follows (forced detention).
+Digestion then starts that decomposes the prey.
 The digestion proceeds with plant's own enzyme or with the help of other commensal organisms.

-The products of digestion are now absorbed (4) into the leaf and are carried to the growth site of the plant.
+Finally, absorption takes place that carries the products of digestion into the leaf and to the growth site of the plant.

 The main nutrients selectively absorbed by carnivorous plants are nitrogen (N) and phosphorus (P) -- major plant nutrients -- but some other elements required in trace amounts such as potassium (K: kalium) and magnesium (Mg) are also utilized by some species.